estherpark514/KCSwebsite/README.md

 Our website is built on a robust tech stack:

 - **Backend Framework:** Django Rest Framework

+  > We selected Django Rest Framework for its ability to facilitate frequent and easy website updates through the admin interface.

 - **Frontend Framework:** React.js

+  > We chose Vite to enhance our React development process, benefiting from its swift build times and efficient workflow.
+Additionally, we embraced SCSS over traditional CSS for its improved readability and modular structure, enhancing the overall styling of our website.

 - **Bundling Tool:** Vite

-We opted for Vite to streamline our React development process due to its fast build times and efficient development workflow.

-In addition, we chose to implement SCSS instead of traditional CSS, leveraging its enhanced readability and modular structure to elevate the styling of our website.

 ## Getting Started